FilipStenbeck/origins/README.md

 origins
 =======

-Code examples used in a presentation I made called "on the origin of functions"
+Code examples used in a presentation  called "on the origin of functions"